Are you curious about how to write an essay? If so, this post is for you.

 Now that you are an expert on your subject, what are you interested in writing about?
 In other words, what is your thesis?
 The thesis of your essay is a statement of a claim that lets your reader know what your essay is about.
 Think of your thesis statement as the topic sentence for your whole essay.
 But more than just a topic, it gives your audience an idea of your stance.
 It’s a declarative sentence that you will refer back to throughout your paper.

 Your teacher may have provided some writing prompts as examples, or they may have asked you to create your own thesis.
 If you’re stuck coming up with your own thesis, asking a question about your subject is a great way to find something that interests you.

 For example, if you’re writing an essay about Shakespeare’s Hamlet, you might ask: Is Hamlet really insane or is he pretending?
 Come up with a theory that answers your question, and be sure that you can find evidence that supports your claim.
 Once you’ve done this, congratulations, you’ve come up with your thesis statement!

-Before you start writing, make an outline so you have a plan to guide your work.
+Creating an outline is easily one of the most important steps when it comes to understanding how to write an essay.
+Before you start writing, make an outline so that you have a plan to guide your work.
 As you start outlining, keep in mind the specifics of the assignment you have been given.
 If you were assigned a five paragraph essay, make an outline for an essay with one introductory paragraph, three body paragraphs, and one final conclusion paragraph.
 For longer assignments, plan to add more paragraphs or separate sections to your essay.